trevor-arthur/go-learning/README.md

 **• Space Travel:** Travel the solar system in this space travel simulator!

 **• Order Food:** Are you hungry?
 Order some fast food now!

+**• Catnapped:** Where did your cat go, and who napped him in the first place?

+**• Currency Converter:** Check out what your USD is in another currency!